 So the bottom line is if you want your machine to silently brew coffee that is not bitter in taste and that does not smell footy then you have to add “Coffeemaker cleaning” to your monthly household cleaning list.
 Now the question in your mind is how to clean a coffee maker?
 Well, we have an answer for this.
 Keep on reading.

-Here are some easy steps to follow.
+Here are some easy steps to clean coffee maker with vinegar.
 You will be surprised to see the result and wonder why you had not tried this before.

 But the question is how often you need to clean your machine?
 Here is the answer.